kairos-sports-tech/interview-challenges/javascript-challenge/README.md

 ### `npm run format`

-This will format your code automiatically.
+This will format your code automatically.

 ## Evaluation criteria

-Heres what we are looking for to figure out if this is a good solution:
+Here's what we are looking for to figure out if this is a good solution:

+- How have you structured your code
 - Have you written any tests
 - Do all your tests pass
 - Do you handle edges cases
+- Does your testcase naming help you understand the what and why of what's being tested
 - Does your code use easy to understand variable names?